Grants for Bushfire and Drought relief

 The Reece Grant will be directing all funds raised until 30 June 2020 to projects dedicated to Bushfire Rebuild projects.
 The Reece Group have kick-started this fund with $150,000.
 If you, or a tradesperson you know is involved in a project to help rebuild in a community that has been affected by the Australian bushfires, you may be eligible to apply.
 More information is available here.

-The Indigenous Land and Sea Corporation (ILSC) has established an emergency response grant for any Indigenous corporation whose property has been directly affected by the recent bushfires.
-A grant of up to $20,000 will be available to assist Indigenous corporations to immediately secure and clean up damaged properties.
-More information can be found on the National Indigenous Australians Agency website.
+The Indigenous Land and Sea Corporation (ILSC) has established an emergency response grant to provide assistance to Indigenous corporations whose properties have been directly impacted by the bushfires.
+A grant of up to $20,000 will be accessible to aid these corporations in promptly securing and cleaning up their damaged properties.
+For more information, plese refer to the National Indigenous Australians Agency website.

 Telstra customers impacted by bushfires are eligible for relief packages which can include one-off phone credit and free diversion from an affected phone service to another service, regardless of carrier.
-Volunteer firefighters can also get their mobile phone bills waived for December 2019 and January 2020.
+Volunteer firefighters have the option to have their mobile phone bills waived for the months of December 2019 and January 2020.
 Visit the Telstra website for more information.

 Optus have further announced the Green Shoots grants program for small business.
 2000 grants will be available through the program and will include: A technology pack which includes a complimentary tablet and up to two years Optus mobile plan and/or fixed internet service; Making available our dedicated tech support team based in Australia for small businesses and Optus to extend its staff volunteer programme to enable its staff to support small businesses affected by the bushfires to get back on their feet.
 For further terms and conditions click here.